Coal may be dying due to the pollution that it is causing and the shift of the world’s energy usage toward renewable energy.

 Look at the stock price of Peabody Energy (NYSE:BTU), one of the biggest coal miners in the U.S. in the snapshot below.

-BTU’s rally in the last 52 weeks has put some of the growth stocks such as Tesla to shame.
+BTU’s stock rally in the last 3 years has put some of the growth stocks such as Tesla and NVIDIA to shame.

 So what has been going on?

 In this article, we are going to examine Peabody Energy’s coal sales volumes and the 2023 outlook provided by the company.

 For your information, Peabody’s coal shipment volumes are divided into the U.S. and seaborne segments.